 Dress warm and layered.
 It’s usually 10 degrees cooler on the water than on shore.
 Some snacks are a good idea, whether you are hungry or not, it’s fishing and snacking is part of the program.
 We carry water and limited snacks on board.

 BOX LUNCHES can be provided with advance notice.

 DON’T FORGET THE CAMERA.

-Dungenes Crab usualy opens in July and runs through mid Sept. and is always limited to Wed – Saturday.
-Please mention at the time of booking if your interested in dropping a pot or two while your out fishing.
+Dungeness Crab usually opens in July and runs through mid September and is always limited to Wed – Saturday.
+Please mention at the time of booking if your interested in dropping a pot or two while you are out fishing.

 We try to make your charter fishing experience as memorable and exciting as possible.
 We will not take trips out if, in the Captains opinion, the water is too rough to enjoy fishing and may cause him to become sea sick, usually due to high winds.

-Rain, on the other hand, is not generally grounds for canceling anything in the Pacific Northwest, except sun bathing.
+Rain, on the other hand, is not generally grounds for cancelling anything in the Pacific Northwest, except sun bathing.